yesyinka/blog_source/pelican/content/python-oop-tdd-example-part1.markdown

 So now you can start writing code and use your test battery to check if it works as expected.
 Obviously "as expected" means that all the tests you wrote pass, but this does not imply you covered all cases.
 TDD is an iterative methodology: when you find a bug or a missing feature you first write a good test or a set of tests that address the matter and then produce some code that make the tests pass.

+**At this point you are warmly encouraged to write the code by yourself** and to check your product with the given battery of tests.
+Just download the first version of the tests file (`test_binary_ver1.py`) and put it in the `tests/` directory.
+Then read it carefully to understand what the requirements are and start writing the class.
+When you think you are done with a part of it just run the tests and see if everything works well, then move on.

+## My solution

 The most complex part of the class is the initialization, since I want it to accept a wide range of data types.
 Basically we have to deal with sequences (strings and lists) or with plain values.
 The latter ones shall be convertible to an integer, otherwise trying to initialize a binary number with them makes no sense.
 Since binary numbers are just a representation of integers I decided to store the value in the class as an integer inside the `self._value` attribute.
+Pay attention that this decision means that all leading zeros will be stripped from the number, i.e., `Binary('000101')` is equal to `Binary('101')`.
+This will be important for indexing and slicing.

 This is the code